 For a small gathering, you could use a dining room table but make sure to put a disposable tablecloth on it to protect it from the mess.

 Since your guests are going to be active during the party it’s best to stick to light finger foods and beverages.

-We found that with the wreaths and supplies on the tables that there wasn’t much room to put down wine glasses or appetizer plates.
+We found that with the wreaths and supplies on the tables, there wasn’t much room to put down wine glasses or appetizer plates.

 Fun Beverage Ideas:

 - Wine Bar- Set up a bar with a variety of wines.

 - Hot Cocoa Bar– Fill a warm drink dispenser with cocoa and set up a bar with toppings ( candy canes, crushed peppermints, and marshmallows). whipped cream, flavored liquors (raspberry, peppermint schnapps, or Baileys are good choices), and a stack of disposable hot drink cups.